tunapanda/wp-xapi-lrs/README.md

         ]
     }

-Yep the statement seems to be there!
+Yep, it seems like the statement is there!